timjmiller/wham/pkgdown/index.md

 ## Tutorial

-We suggest walking through the vignettes to familiarize yourself with **WHAM**: https://timjmiller.github.io/wham/articles.
+We suggest walking through the vignettes to familiarize yourself with WHAM: https://timjmiller.github.io/wham/articles.

 Clean, runnable `.R` scripts for each vignette are also available in the `example_scripts` folder of the `wham` package install:
 ```